carolinelile/DE_Zoomcamp_Final_Project/README.md

 - Ride volumes are normalized by dividing each location’s count by the maximum ride count within the same month, scaling values between 0 and 1.
 This allows the heatmap to reflect relative activity within each month, making it easier to compare location density and highlight both high- and low-volume areas.
 - A Folium map centered roughly at Midtown Manhattan is created, a toggleable heatmap layer is added for each month, and the results are saved yearly as an interactive .html file with layer controls.
 ### Heatmap example of Citi Bike usage in Jan 2019
-Here are the links for the toggleable heatmap layers, you may choose different month from the top right corner:
+Here are the links to the toggleable heatmap layers.
+You can select different months using the menu in the top-right corner.
+To download a heatmap, right-click the link and choose “Save Link As…”.
-Right click 'Save Link As' to download the heat map.
 [2019](https://raw.githubusercontent.com/carolinelile/DE_Zoomcamp_Final_Project/refs/heads/main/citibike_2019_monthly_heatmap_toggle.html)
 [2020](https://raw.githubusercontent.com/carolinelile/DE_Zoomcamp_Final_Project/refs/heads/main/citibike_2020_monthly_heatmap_toggle.html)
 <img width="925" alt="Screenshot 2025-04-14 at 10 21 50 PM" src="https://github.com/user-attachments/assets/6bce8fa5-4655-44c1-a69b-c8d41e624613" />